Student Programs

 Credit Program:

 DLS has two clinical programs for credit: the part-time program (a full-year, 8 credit course) and the full-time program (a single term, 15 credit course).
-Students enrol in one of the clinic’s six divisions, corresponding to an area of law: criminal law, employment law, family law, refugee law, housing law and university affairs.
+Students enrol in one of the clinic’s seven divisions, corresponding to an area of law: criminal law and university offences; disability, health, and income security; employment law and academic appeals; family law; housing law; refugee and immigration law..
 In these divisions, they learn about the social and economic context of the clinic’s clients, the legal aid landscape, substantive law and legal process for their division, and professional skills and ethics, such as client counselling, negotiating and trial advocacy.

 “I loved my DLS experience and learned so much in a way that I never could have in the classroom.
 From the court appearance to the ride-along, my law school experience would have been incomplete without it.”